alessandrocandolini/di-alternatives/README.md

 # The raise and fall of DI frameworks (in the OOP land)

-Multi-module single platform (ie, jvm) gradle kotlin/android project, setup using gradle kotlin DSL, to explore pros, cons and alternatives to dependency injection and dependency injection frameworks in OOP.
+Multi-module single platform gradle kotlin/android project, setup using gradle kotlin DSL, to explore pros, cons, rationale and alternatives to dependency injection and dependency injection containers in OOP.

 CI/CD style of development is achieved by configuring basic github actions.